 The Council of the Federation comprises all 13 provincial and territorial Premiers.
 It enables Premiers to work collaboratively, form closer ties, foster constructive relationships among governments, and show leadership on important issues that matter to Canadians.

-1 Given the Québec general election taking place on October 3, 2022, Québec will announce its award recipient at a later date.
+1 Given the Québec general election on October 3, 2022, Québec announced its award recipient on March 29, 2023.

 – MORE –